 - Pitch needs to be warmed to hold onto the metal.
 This is generally done with either a torch or a heat gun.
 Care must be taken to not burn or let the pitch catch on fire.
 This burns out parts of the mixture, making the pitch no longer pitch.
 Also, the fumes are eye and lung irritants and aren’t good for you.
 When working with pitch and heat, be sure to ventilate well.
 If you don’t have adequate ventilation, go outside and warm the pitch.
 If you can smell it, your ventilation isn’t good enough.

 - While the pitch is warm, the metal is placed into it.
 Then the pitch is allowed to cool.
-If you are doing repousse´ work, the pitch needs to be cooled but not hard.
+If you are doing repousse´ work, the pitch needs to be cooled somewhat but not hard.
 It should yield a bit if you push your finger in it.
 You’ll know the pitch is too soft if, when working, your piece sinks way down, into the pitch.
 For chasing work you want the pitch hard so that your chased lines remain crisp.
 If your room is too warm, you can place the pitch bowl in the refrigerator or outside, if it’s cold.

 - When working, keep the pitch bowl at about chest height – although, I like my bowl lower than that.
 Whatever is comfortable for you.

 How much pitch will I need?

-Read this from: Pitch it To You on how much pitch you’ll need and the math, they used to calculate this amount.
+Pitch it To You explains how much pitch you’ll need and the math employed to calculate this it.

 Please, also see More Information, on this page.